Module 6, Part 1: Simple Classes and Objects#

 When called, the method creates and returns a new

-, respectively.
-NOTE: the method must not modify the fields ofthis
+Pointobject whose coordinates are obtained fromthisobject’s coordinatesxandyby adding the values of the argumentsdxanddy, respectively.
+NOTE: the method must not modify the fields ofthisobject.

-The handout includes some Java files called Test01.java
+The handout includes some Java files called Test01.java, Test02.java, etc.:

 you must not modify them.